isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 #### **Built Environment**

-Enterprises in the construction sector are to comply to measures stipulated in this <a href="https://go.gov.sg/construction" target="_blank">document</a> [last updated on 25 May 20].
-You can also refer to the BCA <a href="https://www1.bca.gov.sg/COVID-19" target="_blank">website</a>.
+Enterprises in the construction sector are to comply to measures stipulated in this <a href="https://go.gov.sg/construction" target="_blank">document</a> [last updated on 25 May 20] and this <a href="https://go.gov.sg/constructionpart2" target="_blank">document</a> [last updated on 26 Jun 20].

 Enterprises undertaking renovation works and building works for residential properties from 2 June 2020 are to comply to measures stipulated in this <a href="https://go.gov.sg/renosmrrequirements" target="_blank">document</a> [last updated on 13 Jun 20].

-You can also refer to the BCA <a href="https://www1.bca.gov.sg/COVID-19" target="_blank">website</a>.
+For the latest updates from BCA, companies can visit BCA’s COVID-19 <a href="https://www1.bca.gov.sg/COVID-19" target="_blank">webpage</a> or subscribe to BCA’s channel on the Telegram app (t.me/BCASingapore).

 #### **Cinemas**